-*Sickness / Diarrhoea - Please keep your child off school for 48 hours*
+*Sickness / Diarrhea - Please keep your child off school for 48 hours*

 Absence - Holidays

-If you are taking your child out of school for a holiday, or any other event, then a holiday request form must be filled in prior to the absence.
+If you wish to take your child out of school for a holiday, or any other event, an absence request form must be filled in prior to the absence.
 The form can be obtained from the office.

 Please note that it is not school policy to authorise any holiday during the school term unless there are extenuating circumstances.
 Absences will be recorded as 'unauthorised' on the register in line with Educational Welfare guidance.
 This could lead to Cornwall County Council Educational Welfare team contacting you and pursuing a prosecution.

 From September 2015, a new challenge is now facing each and every school with the reduction of the threshold for persistent absenteeism now set at 10%, reducing from 15% in previous years.
 This amounts to 19 school days in a year.
 This is a very tight target and is linked to holidays in term time and indiscriminate days off.

 Additionally, the guidance for issuing penalty notices for unauthorised absence has been revised.
 It now states that:

 Penalty Notices can only be issued in cases where a pupil of compulsory school age has been absent from school and the absence has not been authorised.

 The minimum level of absence necessary is 10 or more school sessions (5 days) in any 100 day period.

 Prosecution under the Education Act should be considered as an alternative where 20 or more sessions of unauthorised absence occur.